-Click "New Space" button in the main page to create a new Space and check "External Repository".
-Then select the Github from the dropdown menu.
+Click the New Space button in the main page to create a new Space and fill in the name and description fields.
+Then check External Repository and select GitHub from the dropdown menu.

 In order for Zepl to connect to your GitHub repository you will need a GitHub repo access scope token as pictured below.

 Once GitHub is selected in the dropdown menu the following fields will need to be filled in: